-If you live anywhere near South Louisiana or South Texas you know this time of year is usually filled with balls, parades, barricades, music, beads, kind cake and fun!
-But COVID, of course has other plans.
-For the first time since WWII, Mardi Gras in Lafayette, LA is CANCELED.
-I don't have stats on New Orleans but I figure it's been a while (if ever) that Mardi Gras was canceled for New Orleans.
+If you live anywhere near South Louisiana or South Texas you know this time of year is filled with balls, parades, barricades, music, beads, kind cake and fun!

-To kick us while we're down, Valentine's Day falls on the Sunday before Mardi Gras this year, making a double-wammy of what would otherwise be a holiday-packed weekend.
-To express our disappointment, a few friends and I got together for a little project.
-Why not combine Valentine's Day and Mardi Gras in the most fun/ sexy way while still social distancing?
+To express our excitement, a few friends and I got together for a little project.
+Why not combine Valentine's Day and Mardi Gras in the most fun / sexy way?

 >>ENTER MARDI GRAS BOUDOIR<<

 Where are the beads and purple, gold and green colors?
 If you aren't from Acadiana area, you may be wondering what this getup is about.
 This costume is part of the Cajun Mardi Gras tradition, worn for a Courir de Mardi Gras, where costumes are made from brightly colored strips of fabric, tattered and fringed.
 The costume includes a mask that is meant to protect your identity and a hat or capuchon.
 The capuchons are meant to mock or make fun of figures of authority.

 The costume includes a mask that is meant to protect your identity and a hat or capuchon.
 The capuchons are meant to mock or make fun of figures of authority.